APEbbers/TitleBlock-WB/README.md

 - Export the data to an seperate FreeCAD document.
 - Import data from an Excel workbook to an spreadsheet.
 - Import data from an separate FreeCAD to an spreadsheet.
+- Use a drawinglist to fill in specific data per page
 - Fill the titleblock on all pages in your document from data in the spreadsheet.
 - increase values per page.
 For example page numbers.
 - Export the workbench settings to a excel workbook.